DataDog/documentation/content/en/tracing/service_catalog/scorecards.md

 2. Enable or disable rules to customize how the scores are calculated.
 3. Click **View your scores** to start tracking your progress toward the selected rules across your defined services.

+### Creating custom rules

+{{< callout url="https://forms.gle/8HCfQiuKM8FVceTG9" btn_hidden="false">}}
+Custom Scorecard rules are in private beta.
+Join the beta and get detailed API instructions by requesting access.
+{{< /callout >}}

-To add custom rules to your Scorecards dashboard using Datadog's Scorecards API:
+To add custom rules to your Scorecards dashboard using the Scorecards API:

-1. Specify the name of the rule, scorecard it belongs to, rule description, and owner to pass to `/scorecard/rules`.
+1. Specify the name of the rule, the scorecard it belongs to, a rule description, and an owner to pass to `/scorecard/rules`.
-2. Send an outcome of pass, fail, or skip for each {rule, service} tuple that you are evaluating to `/scorecard/outcomes/batch`.
+2. Send an outcome of `pass`, `fail`, or `skip` for each `{rule, service}` tuple that you are evaluating to `/scorecard/outcomes/batch`.
 3. View an overview of outcomes in the Scorecards dashboard.

-After initial setup, any rules can also be enabled or disabled through the API.
+After initial setup, rules can also be enabled or disabled through the API.

 ## How services are evaluated